Intellivision: Entertainment Computer System (ECS)

 In the fall of 1982, the LUCKI, now renamed the Entertainment Computer System (ECS), was presented at the annual sales meeting, officially ending the ill-fated keyboard component project.
 A new advertising campaign was aired in time for the 1982 Christmas season, and the ECS itself was shown to the public at the January 1983 Consumer Electronics Show (CES) in Las Vegas.
-A few months later, the ECS hit the market, and the FTC agreed to drop the $10K per month fines.
+However, it would not see release until late December as the Intellivision Computer Module.

-By the time the ECS made its retail debut as the Intellivision Computer Module, an internal shake-up at the top levels of Mattel Electronics' management had caused the company's focus to shift away from hardware add-ons in favor of software, and the ECS received very little in terms of furthering the marketing push.
+Prior to release, an internal shake-up at the top levels of Mattel Electronics' management had caused the company's focus to shift away from hardware add-ons in favor of software, and the ECS received very little in terms of furthering the marketing push.
 Further hardware developments, including a planned Program Expander that would have added another 16K of RAM and a more intricate, fully featured Extended-BASIC to the system, were halted.
 In the end, six games were released for the ECS; a few more were completed but not released.

-The ECS also offered four player game-play with the optional addition of two extra hand controllers.
+The ECS Computer Module also offered four player game-play with the optional addition of two extra hand controllers.
 Four player games were in development when Mattel Electronics closed in 1984.
 World Cup Soccer was later completed and released in 1985 by Dextel in Europe and then INTV Corporation in North America.
 The documentation does not mention it but when the ECS Computer Adapter is used, World Cup Soccer can be played with one to four players, or two players cooperatively against the computer.